Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Simulation Results

-In this subsection, the average rate performance, formulated as is evaluated to compare different beamforming algorithms.
-Here, we introduce $\text{SNR}_m =\frac{P_m |g_m| N}{\sigma^2}$ to denote the received signal-to-noise ratio at frequency $f_m$.
-For brevity, we make $\text{SNR} = \text{SNR}_m$ for $\forall m$ through power control.
-The compared algorithms include the narrowband beamfocusing method in \cite{THzbeam_Headland2018}, the optimization-based wideband beamforming algorithm in \cite{MOALT_Yu2016}, and the TTD-DPP algorithm tailored for solving far-field beam split in \cite{DPP_Tan2019}.
-Besides, the ideal rate $\frac{1}{M}\sum_{m=1}^{M}\log_2(1+\frac{P_m |g_m|^2N }{\sigma^2})$ with $|\mb{a}(f_m)\mb{w}_m| = 1$ for $\forall m$ is served as the upper bound of all algorithms.
+The compared algorithms include the narrowband beamfocusing method in \cite{THzbeam_Headland2018}, the PE-AltMin algorithm for wideband hybrid beamforming designed in \cite{MOALT_Yu2016}, and the TTD-DPP algorithm tailored for solving far-field beam split in \cite{DPP_Tan2019}.
+Last, the optimal beamforming achieved by fully TTD arrays, where all phase shifters in Fig.~\ref{img:layout} are replaced with TTD circuits and $\mb{f}_{u,m}$ is constructed as $\mb{a}_{m}^*(r_u,\theta_u)$ in Algorithm 1, is employed as the performance upper bound.